National Basketball Association: Regular season

+The NBA has also played games on Martin Luther King Jr. Day (MLK Day) every year since the holiday was first observed in 1986.

 In February, the regular season pauses to celebrate the annual NBA All-Star Game.
 Fans vote throughout the United States, Canada, and on the Internet, and the top vote-getters in each conference are named captains.
-Fan votes determine the rest of the allstar starters.
+Fan votes determine the rest of the All-Star starters.
 Coaches vote to choose the remaining 14 All-Stars.
-Then, the top vote-getters in each conference draft their own team from a player pool of allstars.
-The top vote-getter in the league earns first pick and so forth.
 The player with the best performance during the game is rewarded with a Game MVP award.
 Other attractions of the All-Star break include the Rising Stars Challenge (originally Rookie Challenge), where the top rookies and second-year players in the NBA play in a 5-on-5 basketball game, with the current format pitting U.S. players against those from the rest of the world; the Skills Challenge, where players compete to finish an obstacle course consisting of shooting, passing, and dribbling in the fastest time; the Three Point Contest, where players compete to score the highest number of three-point field goals in a given time; and the NBA Slam Dunk Contest, where players compete to dunk the ball in the most entertaining way according to the judges.
 These other attractions have varying names which include the names of the various sponsors who have paid for naming rights.

 Shortly after the All-Star break is the trade deadline, which is set to fall on the 16th Thursday of the season (usually in February) at 3 pm Eastern Time.
 After this date, teams are not allowed to exchange players with each other for the remainder of the season, although they may still sign and release players.
 Major trades are often completed right before the trading deadline, making that day a hectic time for general managers.